ahmetsenturk/masters-thesis/content/implementation.typ

     - Reference the grading_instruction_id if relevant.
     ```
     ]
  ),
   caption: [System prompt for LLM to extract competencies linked to an exercise.
-It is appended in to the @student-analysis-prompt when the competencies are not provided by the instructor via LMS.],
+It is appended to the @student-analysis-prompt when the instructor does not provide the competencies via LMS.],
   supplement: "Prompt",
 ) <competency-extraction-prompt>
 \